 After WWII, Winston Churchill took a brief reprieve from politics and returned to writing, publishing two more books and receiving the Nobel Prize in Literature.
 In 1951, at the age of 77, he was re-elected as Prime Minister but retired four years later.
 He remained a Member of Parliament until shortly before his death, at the age of 90.

 Churchill’s timepieces have almost become as iconic as the man himself.
 He was a collector and known to have some of the most magnificent watches.
 Some standouts include Rolex’s 100,000th chronometer—a customized gold Datejust with his coat of arms on the back, given as a gift from Rolex founder Hans Wilsdorf—and a Lemania Chronograph made entirely of 18-karat yellow gold, from its case to its hands and hour markers.

 But Churchill was an old soul.
 Despite the impressive wristwatches in his collection, his favorite timepiece was his custom yellow gold Breguet pocket watch.
-It was commissioned in 1890 by his uncle, John Spencer-Churchill, the 7th Duke of Marlborough.
-Later, the watch was gifted to Churchill, and he gave it an affectionate nickname: “the Turnip.”
+It was a commission in 1890 by his uncle, John Spencer-Churchill, the 7th Duke of Marlborough.
+Later, Churchill received the watch as a gift.
+He gave it an affectionate nickname: “the Turnip.”
 The now-famous pocket watch was as much a part of Churchill as any other appendage—he was never seen without it.
 To this day, the treasured timepiece remains in the family and resides with his great grandson.